VinkentLi/Bad-GD-Clone/README.md

 # Bad-GD-Clone

-The name speaks for itself.
-Clone of GD 1.0 written in my terrible C++ code.
+Clone of Geometry Dash 1.0

 ## How to build